wigging/numerix/README.md

 # Numerix

-Numerix is an open-source Swift package that provides Vector and Matrix structures for performing linear algebra and other numerical computations on Apple devices.
+Numerix is an open-source Swift package that provides Complex, Vector, Matrix, and ShapedArray structures for performing linear algebra and other numerical computations on Apple devices.
 It uses the Accelerate framework to perform high-performance and energy-efficient calculations.
 See the sections below to learn more about the package.

 ## Installation